 If you want to amend the Keyword or Name text, click in the keyword/name field and change it then press OK:

-You can also Make Default that search engine if you wish – it will be moved into the top half of the Search Engines popup and used for all future Omnibox searches (instead of Google), not just keyword searches.
+You can also Make Default that engine if you wish – it will be moved into the top half of the Engines popup and used for all future Omnibox lookups (instead of Google), not just keyword searches.